Canon 1D vs 750D

 Body comparison: Canon 1D vs 750D

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon 750D.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is considerably smaller (46 percent) than the Canon 1D.
 Moreover, the 750D is substantially lighter (65 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the 750D does not feature any corresponding weather-sealing.